J3ldo/LimitedSniper/README.md

 # LimitSniper
-This is a limit sniper that will notify you using discord.
+This is a basic limit sniper that will notify you using discord.

 Note: THIS WONT BUY THE LIMITED